Direct Public Offering Attorneys, DPO, Go Public Direct

 Most small private companies are unable to find an underwriter prior to going public.
 A direct public offering (“Direct Public Offering”) provides a viable solution to these companies.
-Using a Direct Public Offering can allow the company to sell its shares directly to investors without the use of an underwriter.
-With a Direct Public Offering, the company files a registration statement with the Securities and Exchange Commission (“SEC”) under the Securities Act of 1933, as amended (the “Securities Act”), typically on S-1.
+Using a Direct Public Offering to go public direct can allow the company to sell its shares directly to investors without the use of an underwriter.
+With a Direct Public Offering, the company typically files a registration statement with the Securities and Exchange Commission (“SEC”) under the Securities Act of 1933, as amended (the “Securities Act”), typically on EC Form S-1 or F-1

 A Form S-1 registration statement can be used by a company to register securities on its own behalf in an initial public offering, register securities on behalf of its selling security holders in a secondary offering or both to register securities on its own behalf as well as for selling security holders.